Citation, DOI, disclosures and article data

 Early in the course of the disease, patients are invariably asymptomatic, and as such a therapeutic window is usually missed.
 Eventually, symptoms develop, at which time the mass is usually not resectable.

 Clinical presentation depends on the direction in which the mass extends.
 In cases where the biliary obstruction is created then jaundice is often the first presentation.
-If the malignancy is located in the body or fundus of the gallbladder, then extend into the liver or adjacent colon or small bowel can lead to local pain or bowel obstruction respectively.
+If the malignancy is located in the gallbladder's body or fundus, extending into the liver or adjacent colon or small bowel can lead to local pain or bowel obstruction, respectively.

 Other symptoms include right upper quadrant pain, weight loss and anorexia.